Subscribe

 Are grain-free diets bad for dogs?

 Despite good intentions, dog owners who choose grain-free diets might inadvertently cause more harm than good.
 Our furry friends need carbohydrates as part of a healthy, balanced diet.
 Whole grains provide the body with iron, magnesium, fiber, selenium, B vitamins, and carbohydrates for energy.
-Dogs require these essential nutrients to stay healthy.
 Grain-free diets lack many of these much-needed vitamins and minerals.

 Dilated cardiomyopathy (DCM)